joejo-joestar/OilGas-Wire/newsletter-analytics-service/README.md

 Make sure the table exists (see `ddl_recipient_mappings.sql`) and that the account running the import has write access to BigQuery.

 Recommended workflow: Keep the backend table `recipient_mappings` as the source-of-truth.
 Use periodic imports from your sheet when needed, and keep `ANALYTICS_SEND_MAPPINGS` disabled in Apps Script unless you want Apps Script to send incremental mapping updates during sends.

+## Shortlink support (single-use tokens)

+This service also provides a shortlink API to create short-lived, single-use tokens that map to a final target URL.
+Use this when you want to ensure the analytics service receives the click before redirecting to a third-party site (useful for redirectors that strip query params).

+- POST /shortlink: create a token.
+Request body: `{ url, nid, rid, ttlSeconds }`.
+The service returns `{ ok: true, token, path, expiresAt }`.
+- GET /s/:token: resolve a token, log a shortlink_click event, and issue an HTTP 302 redirect to the stored URL.
+Tokens are single-use and expire after the requested TTL (clamped to a maximum).

+Notes:

+- The current implementation uses an in-memory token store (suitable for single-instance testing).
+For production or multi-instance deployments, use a persistent store like Redis to share tokens between instances and ensure tokens survive service restarts.
+- Default token lifetime used by Apps Script is 60 seconds and tokens are created as single-use by default.